Finding a place to walk can often be as challenging as finding time to go for a walk. Both take a little planning to be successful.

 - Is there a cost to use the facilities or area?

 - Do I need permission to use the facility or area?

 - Is the location convenient and close by or do I need to drive a distance to get to the facility?

 Sign up for special walking events such as 5K walks.
-These not only provide a great walk the day of the event but it also provides new ideas for a walking route as well as a chance to get to know other walkers and find out where they walk.
+These not only provide a great walk on the day of the event, but they also provide new ideas for a walking route as well as a chance to get to know other walkers and find out where they walk.

 Physical Activity Guidelines for Americans - 2nd Edition, U.S. Department of Health and Human Services